Certified Security Doors RvE doors in wood and wood-aluminum protect you and your environment

 The RC4 withstands at least 10 minutes of attack by an experienced perpetrator with additional cordless drills, saws and striking tools.

-Elements of the resistance class 1 provide very little burglary protection.
+Elements of the resistance class 2 provide increased burglary protection.

-The experienced perpetrator additionally uses cutting and striking tools, e.g. axe, crowbar, hammer and chisel as well as a battery-operated drill.
-Elements of the resistance class 4 and higher provide a very high level of burglary protection.
+Elements of the resistance class 4 and above provide a very high level of burglary protection.

-The very experienced perpetrator additionally uses electric power tools, e.g. a drilling machine, a jigsaw or a sabre saw and an angle grinder with a maximum disc diameter of 230 mm.
+The very experienced perpetrator additionally uses electric power tools, e.g. a drilling machine, a jigsaw and an angle grinder with different disc diameters.

 Bullet Resistance According to DIN EN 1522